ray2501/tclmonetdb/README.md

 passing it the name to be used as a connection handle, followed by a host name, port number, username, password and dbname.

-The tdbc::cubrid::connection create object command supports the -encoding, -isolation and -readonly option (only gets the default setting).
+The tdbc::monetdb::connection create object command supports the -encoding, -isolation and -readonly option (only gets the default setting).

 MonetDB driver for TDBC implements a statement object that represents a SQL statement in a database.